 Not having gone to school for wine, James Frey trained himself to become a winemaker with the help of mentors like Oregon’s Josh Bergström and Burgundy’s Jacques Lardiere.

 Since the family lives on site, James and Andrea have been committed to farming in a manner that creates a healthy and diverse ecosystem.
-This includes preservation of the natural habitats that surround their vineyards, dry-farming, never using herbicides, never tilling, extensive composting, bee-friendly viticulture and hand-harvesting every cluster.
+This includes preservation of the natural habitats that surround their vineyards, dry-farming, never using herbicides, low or no tilling, extensive composting, bee-friendly viticulture and hand-harvesting every cluster.

 Today, Frey Family Wines encompass the brands of Trisaetum (Willamette Valley); 18401 Cellars (Walla Walla) and Pashey (Sparkling); all produced by James at the winery on Ribbon Ridge.